MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 4. In your Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**

-5. In the **Sign in** dialog box, copy and paste in the **Microsoft 365 Tenant Username** provided by your lab hosting provider (this is the MOD Administrator account).
+5. In the **Sign in** dialog box, enter the **Microsoft 365 Tenant Username** provided by your lab hosting provider (this is the MOD Administrator account).
 The username should be in the form of **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
-Select **Next**.
+Select **Next**. <br/>

+	**Note:** Your lab hosting provide may provide the ability to select a **Type text** (or equivalent) button next to resource data such as usernames, passwords, and other data that must be entered throughout the course of these labs.
+Other lab hosting providers may provide an alternative method, such as the ability to copy and paste in this informatio.
+Take advantage of this functionality to save yourself from having to manually enter this information.

-6. In the **Enter password** dialog box, copy and paste in the unique **Microsoft 365 Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+6. In the **Enter password** dialog box, enter the unique **Microsoft 365 Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 7. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** dialog box that appears, select **Never**.

 8. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
 Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

-9. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.
+9. If a **Find more apps** window or a **Create with Microsoft 365** window appears, select the **X** in the upper right-hand corner of the windows to close them.

 10. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
 This is the MOD Administrator's Microsoft 365 home page. <br/>

-	Notice the initials **MA** that appear in a circle in the top-right corner of the screen.
-These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
+	Notice the icon that appears in the top-right corner of the screen.
+This icon represents the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
 The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, when you sign in as any of those users in later labs, the user's picture will be displayed rather than the user's initials.
-However, when a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>
+However, when a user such as the MOD Administrator has no picture assigned to it, either the user's initials are displayed in place of the picture, or as in this case, an icon that was assigned to the account. <br/>

 	On the **Welcome to Microsoft 365** page, in the list of application icons that appear in the left-hand pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.